pawtimation/pawtimation/replit.md

 ## System Architecture
 Pawtimation utilizes a monorepo structure, separating the backend (`apps/api`) and frontend (`apps/web`).

+### Recent Changes (November 24, 2025)
+**Client Address Schema Update**: Fixed critical bug where admin edits to client details weren't saving.
+Updated database schema to use individual address columns (addressLine1, city, postcode, accessNotes, lat, lng, emergencyName, emergencyPhone) instead of JSON blobs.
+Added compatibility layer in repo.js to support both legacy JSON format and new flat columns during transition period.
+This ensures backward compatibility while allowing new code to use the improved schema.

 ### UI/UX Decisions
 The frontend employs consistent design elements including a persistent left sidebar, modern card-grid dashboards, standardized color-coded booking statuses, a 6-step client onboarding wizard, and dynamic business branding.
 It features dedicated interfaces for admins, staff, and clients with role-specific dashboards, calendars, and settings, optimized for mobile with touch-friendly components.
 Reusable components for interactive and read-only maps utilize MapTiler tiles.
 The system includes personalized time-based greetings, enhanced calendar and home page UIs for staff and clients, and improved dog management interfaces.